-Welcome to Astronomy 111.
+Welcome to Astronomy 111 section 002 (CRN 74220).
 This course is designed to give you an overview of the solar system and the methods of astronomy.
 It has been developed for non-science majors who wish to gain a better understanding of the universe around them.
 Note that a mathematical background including high school algebra, geometry, and trigonometry is necessary to do well in this course.
 By the end of the semester, you will have learned about the following subjects: